Emerging Ethnic Leaders

 Students who have attended EEL in the past are strongly encouraged to apply!

 Learning Outcomes Expand

-Through participation in the Emerging Ethnic Leaders Institute and Program, students will be able to:
+Through participation in the Emerging Ethnic Leaders Institute, students will be challenged to embrace the following concepts:

 - Finding Your Voice: Explore and practice multiple approaches to engage in coversation across difference, while gaining a better understanding of your own perspective and influence.